No. 26: Gene Autry

 Most valuable owner: Autry, for purpose and longevity.

-Most notorious owner: After the Autry’s brief title transfer to Walt Disney Company (1999-2003), current owner Arte Moreno has stepped in and, for the last two decades, clinged to his claim to fame as the first man of Mexican heritage to purchase a United States sports team.
+Most notorious owner: After the Autry’s brief title transfer to Walt Disney Company (1999-2003), present owner Arte Moreno has for the last two decades held onto his claim as the first man of Mexican heritage to purchase a United States sports team.
 He has overseen the arrival of Mike Trout and Shohei Ohtani, of Albert Pujols and … Josh Hamilton?
 Anthony Rendon?
 Eh… In a 2012 GQ story, Moreno was labeled “a new (nice) Steinbrenner.”
 In August of 2022, some hope was raised in a team statement that Moreno was exploring the possible sale of the team.
 Then he changed his mind.
 Seller’s remorse, he said.
 Many fans were also remorseful.
 In a 2023 piece in The Athletic, the Moreno feature came under the headline: “How did Angels squander Mike Trout and Shohei Ohtani?
 It starts with the owners frugality.”
 In Moreno’s book, he’s worthy of wearing Angels jersey No. 1.
 And for some reason, he’s on the National Baseball Hall of Fame Board of Directors.
 Minority influence can carry a lot of weight in Cooperstown.
+In the 2026 season, groups of fans would congregate in the higher regions of Angel Stadium and chant “Sell The Team!”
+It can still be heard on the team’s TV and radio broadcasts in the background noise.

-Most valuable owner: Walter O’Malley’s revolutionary transfer and primary ownership of the franchise from Brooklyn to Los Angeles was enough to get him a Baseball Hall of Fame plaque.
-Ownership control through his son, Peter O’Malley, and daughter, Terry Seidler, kept the family control through 1997.
+Most valuable owner: Walter O’Malley.
+His revolutionary transfer and primary ownership of the franchise from Brooklyn to Los Angeles got him a Baseball Hall of Fame plaque.
+Ownership control through his son, Peter O’Malley, and daughter, Terry Seidler, kept the family reigns tight through 1997.

-Most notorious owner: Frank and Jamie McCourt took control when the Fox Entertainment Group petered out in 2004, and kept things turned upside down for 14 years until commissioner Bud Selig put a stop to it all and created an auction situation.
+Most notorious owner: Frank and Jamie McCourt took control when the Fox Entertainment Group petered out in 2004, and kept things turned upside down for 14 years.
+Finally, commissioner Bud Selig put a stop to it all and created an auction situation.

 Celebrity quotient: Guggenheim Baseball Management, led by banker Mark Walter, has been the headline caretaker since 2014, adding minority ownership that includes Magic Johnson, Stan Kasten, Peter Guber and Billie Jean King.